faisal-irzal/faisal-irzal.github.io/_posts/2021-07-22-EnergyProdOps.md

 ---
 layout: post
-title: Energy Production Optimization Based on Market Demand
+title: Market-based Energy Production Optimization
 image: "/posts/PowerStation.jpg"
 tags: [Python, H2O AutoML, Energy Demand, Production Optimization]
 ---

-Several machine learning algorithms will be demonstrated to predict electrical power output from a power plant based on plant operation features.
-The outcome of the algorithms will be used to recommend some exemplary energy market actions.
+Several machine learning models will be demonstrated in this post to predict electrical energy production from a power plant based on environmental and control features.
+Exploratory Data Analysis will be conducted to find correlations of each features to the target variable.
+Results of the trained models will be compared and the best model will be further used to recommend some exemplary energy market actions.

 ---